smithc10/smithc10/README.md

 # Hi!
 I'm Connor 🌵

-Software Engineer located in NYC
+Software Engineer located in ATX
 ## More About Me 👨🏼‍💻
 ``` js
 const connor = {